abarker/strip-hints/README.rst

 ===========

-This package provides a command-line command and a corresponding importable function which strip type hints from Python code file.
+This package provides a command-line command and a corresponding importable function that strip type hints from Python code file.
 The stripping process leaves runnable code, assuming the rest of the code is runnable in the interpreter version.
 The program tries to make as few changes as possible to the processed code so that line and column numbers in error messages for the